 WSET Awards is the awarding body of the Wine & Spirit Education Trust, which provides quality-assured qualifications that help people to know more about alcoholic beverages and to develop their tasting skills.
-The development and awarding of WSET qualifications is the sole responsibility of WSET Awards.
+The development and awarding of WSET accredited qualifications is the sole responsibility of WSET Awards.

-The UK government established a regulatory authority, The Office of Qualifications and Examinations Regulation (Ofqual), which regulates awarding organisations that offer qualifications.
-Some WSET Awards qualifications are regulated by Ofqual.
-The qualification numbers are listed in Chapter 7.
+The UK government established a regulatory authority, The Office of Qualifications and Examinations Regulation (OfQual), which regulates awarding organisations that offer qualifications.
+Some WSET qualifications are accredited by OfQual; the accreditation numbers are listed in Chapter 7.

-WSET Awards operates a Quality Management System that complies with the requirements of BS EN ISO 9001 for the management of awards for qualifications and examinations in the product knowledge and tasting competence of alcoholic beverages.
+WSET Awards operates a Quality Management System that complies with the requirements of BS EN ISO 9001:2008 for the management of awards for qualifications and examinations in the product knowledge and tasting competence of alcoholic beverages.